Color is one of the most powerful marketing tools. Therefore, in this article, we’ll share with you some trendy color schemes for apps.

 - Unit tests – Automated and repeatable tests of individual units of source code, tested in isolation to determine whether they are fit for use.
 Extensive unit test coverage allows for easier major refactoring, bug fixing or adding features.

-- 6 wireframing mistakes to avoid for your mobile app
+- How to choose the best color palette for your mobile app design